Data Sources

 Spending

-Unless otherwise noted, all federal spending data on this website are fiscal year outlays.
-And, unless otherwise noted, all spending data are from the Budget of the U.S. Government, Fiscal Year 2013, which is available at www.whitehouse.gov/omb/budget.
-Data for 2012 are the administration’s estimates.
+Unless otherwise noted, all federal spending data on this website are fiscal year outlays from the federal budget available at www.whitehouse.gov/omb.
+Data for 2016 are the administration’s estimates.

 Charts on the Home Page